List of monsters in Marvel Comics: Xemnu

-Xemnu the Living Titan, also known as Xemnu the Hulk, is a fictional character appearing in American comic books published by Marvel Comics.
-Xemnu is an alien who has attempted to conquer the Earth several times.
+Xemnu, also known as the Living Titan and the Living Hulk, is a fictional character appearing in American comic books published by Marvel Comics.
+Xemnu is an alien who has attempted to conquer Earth several times.
 The character first appeared in the story "I Was a Slave of the Living Hulk!" in Journey into Mystery #62, and was created by Stan Lee and Jack Kirby.